AndreiBazhenau/gb/README.md

-# Projects to learn Data Science, python, machine learning etc.
+# Projects to learn Python, Data Science, Machine Learning, Neural Networks etc.

 The repository contains lessons, homework and course projects that were done during Udemy, Coursera and GeekBrains courses.